PFranciscoValente/science4cast_topological/README.md

 2. run the script "pca_transformation", to transform the correlated features  and generate the final training and evaluation datasets.
 3. run the script "parameters_optimization", to optimize the prediction models and save their best parameters.
 4. run the script "evaluation_prediction", to apply the final model to the evaluation dataset.

+The source data can be found here: https://cloud.iarai.ac.at/index.php/s/iTx3bXgMdwsngPn